Dipteskundu/Time-Manage-Tool/README.md

     *   **Same Day (🌤️)**: Gentle pace with 40% break time.
 Perfect for recovery.
     *   **Normal Day (⚡)**: Sustainable 75/25 work-break ratio.
 Best for daily grind.
     *   **Hustle Mode (🔥)**: Intense 85% work focus.
 For when deadlines are looming.
-*   **🎨 Beautiful, Responsive UI**: Built with a "premium-first" design philosophy using glassmorphism, smooth gradients, and micro-animations.
+*   **🎨 Beautiful, Responsive UI**: Built with a "premium-first" design philosophy using glassmorphism, clean solid colors, and micro-animations.
+*   **⌨️ Quick Task Entry**: Simply type your task and press **Enter** to add it instantly to your list.
 *   **⏱️ Real-time Progress Tracking**: Interactive timeline with check-off functionality, progress bars, and completion stats.
 *   **🏆 Gamified Completion**: Celebrate your productivity wins with a "Mission Accomplished" reward system.